 Contact us for further information or to apply.

-At 0920 hrs on January 29th, Rescue Squad 14 and Chief 14A responded to the outer-loop of the Capital Beltway in the area of Kenilworth Ave.
-Units found a multiple vehicle accident with 1 driver trapped.
-Rescue Squad 14 stabilized the vehicle and removed the driver’s door.
-Company 14 was ready for service at 0941 hrs.
+At 2217 hours on August 1st, Rescue Squad 14, Chief 14A, and Chief 14B responded to the Outer-loop of the Capital Beltway in the area of Annapolis Rd for the personal injury accident with entrapment.
+Units arrived to find a two vehicle accident, one over turned, with the driver trapped.
+Rescue Squad 14 stabilized the vehicle with a box crib and then removed two doors and a “b-post” to extricate the driver.
+Chief 14A had the Rescue Group.
+Company 14 was ready for service at 2145 hours.

-At 1633 hrs on January 27th, Rescue Squad 14, Chief 14, and Ambulance 14 responded to SB Baltimore Washington Parkway in the area of Riverdale Rd for the personal injury accident.
-Company 14 arrived on scene to find a single vehicle off the roadway and the driver trapped.
-Rescue Squad 14 stabilized the vehicle and removed 2 doors and a b-post to extricate the patient while the ambulance crew initiated patient care.
-Chief 14 had the command and the company was ready for service at 1655 hrs.
+At 0921 hours on July 23rd, Rescue Squad 14 responded to the area Edmonston Rd and Indian Creek St for the personal injury accident with entrapment.
+Units arrived to find a two vehicle accident involving a tractor trailer and an SUV.
+Rescue Squad 14 stabilized the SUV and removed 2 doors and a “B-post” to extricate the driver.
+Rescue Squad 14 was ready for service at 0945 hours.

 At 2257 hours on July 14th, Rescue Squad 14 responded to the intersection of Greenbelt Rd and Mandan Rd for the personal injury accident with entrapment.
 Units arrived to find a multiple vehicle accident with 1 driver trapped.
 Rescue Squad 14 stabilized the vehicle and removed the driver’s door to extricate the patient.
 Rescue Squad 14 was ready for service at 2314 hours.